mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 THE MISSION

-Oberlindes Lines has determined that Sergei is being held in a high- security prison in a remote area and wants to stage a rescue.
+Oberlindes Lines has determined that Sergei is being held in a high-security prison in a remote area and wants to stage a rescue.
 However, the operation must be deniable so using the company's own assets is not an option.
 Oberlindes Lines will provide transportation to Ruie aboard an independent starship – whose crew are not involved in the mission and